Keep It Sweetly Simple!

 Sasha

 To get evidence that your legal marriage has taken place, you must apply for your Official (or ‘full’) Certificate from the Registrar of Births, Deaths and Marriages.
-Applying online is easiest but if you married in the ACT, you can apply at any Access Canberra shopfront.
+Apply online at Access Canberra.

 You must include credit card payment in your application to the Registrar.